|Indiana State Sales Tax for 2016||Maximum Municipal Sales Tax|

 What sales are exempt from the Indiana Sales Tax?

 Many states set special sales tax rates for certain types of goods like groceries or clothes, and may completely exempt certain transactions from state and local sales taxes.
-Indiana completely exempts unprepared food and groceries from the Indiana state sales tax.
+Indiana, however, does not exempt any purchases from state or local sales taxes.

 Indiana does not have special sales tax rates for certain types of purchase, a common practice in many states for goods such as food and clothing.While many other states also collect a special (and often higher) sales tax on prepared and restaraunt food, Indiana does not have a specific restaraunt sales tax.

 Generally, the Indiana sales tax is collected only from the end consumer, or the end user of the product.
 Customers buying products in bulk, as a business-to-business transaction, or buying with the intent to resell do not have to pay the Indiana sales tax if they provide the seller with a Indiana Sales Tax Exemption Certificate at the time of purchase.
 Most states will accept the Uniform Sales and Use Tax Certificate for this purpose, which is available from the Multistate Tax Commission here.